Ruffin Slater, General Manager

 Ruffin is a founder of Weaver Street Market and has been General Manager since it opened in 1988.
 Before that he was the manager of the Durham Food Co-op and a director of the Mountain Warehouse, a co-op warehouse in Durham.
 Ruffin is board member of the National Co-op Grocers Association.
 He lives in the Arcadia, a co-housing community in Carrboro.

 Dave, a consumer owner, joined the co-op in 1996, served as an elected Director from 2009 to 2011, and since 2012, has served as an appointed Director.
-He can normally be seen volunteering at the Carrboro store on Saturday mornings.
-He finds volunteering to be a great way to meet and talk with other owners.
-Dave loves the sense of community that Weaver Street brings to Carrboro and the way that it has helped the Local movement.
+Dave loves the sense of community that Weaver Street Market brings to their locations and the way that it helps the Local movement.
 Dave is also a Board Member of Empowerment, Inc.

 Nazmin is a newly elected Board member as a consumer owner.
 Until December 2019, he was a Partner with a Venture Capital firm investing in early-stage technology companies along with other venture capital firms.
 On the personal side, he has been involved with a number of community organizations including Greensboro Day Care, Toastmasters, Children’s Hospital (CHEO), and Help Lesotho, a non-profit organization with a vision to promote gender equity in an HIV/AIDS-free Lesotho.
 In his spare time, Nazmin enjoys hiking, biking, and traveling.
 His favorite activity is snorkeling.

 Linda is a consumer owner since 1988.
 She served as an elected Director and now serves as an appointed Director, Board Chair, and Board Liaison to the Elections Committee.
 She teaches and consults in distinguishing governance that effects organizations and communities fulfilling on why they exist.